 Quokkas aren’t the only animals on Rottnest.
 It used to be part of the mainland and a few species have survived in this harsh, dry climate.
 I noticed a number of pink and grey galahs, but no other parrots, and several small bird species.
 There is one snake, the dugite, which is right up there with the poison.
 But like most snakes, make some noise and they’ll run and hide.

 Beth and I walked many kilometres, avoided quite a few bikes, met a few quokkas, drank some excellent wine and ate some good food.
 We also learned about Rottnest’s darker side.
-We visited the small (white) cemetery on Rottnest, with its markers, some still legible, others eroded by time and weather.
+We visited the small (white folks only) cemetery on Rottnest, with its markers, some still legible, others eroded by time and weather.
 Many were children.
 Life was harsh in those days.

 But while life was harsh for the Europeans, it was much harder for the aboriginal prisoners brought here in the late nineteenth century.
 The Lodge where we stayed was built as a prison.
 In the museum we watched part of a documentary about Rottnest as a prison, and recalling what was said, the prisoners were not necessarily native to the Perth area (the Noongar).
 Some were brought from the deserts in the North, sentenced in some cases for the crime of killing a sheep.
 These people didn’t understand white man’s law, and some had very likely never seen the sea.
 They were brought to Rottnest in neck chains.
 This site tells the story.